 Advocacy research is especially a problem in the policy sciences.
-For example, Gigerenzer (2015) found that the literature referred to by those urging governments to "nudge" citizens to adopt preferred behaviors-such as requiring people to actively opt out of an alternative that the government has chosen for them-overlooked an extensive body of evidence that conflicts with the recommendation that governments nudge citizens.
+For example, Gigerenzer (2015) found that the literature referred to by those urging governments to "nudge" citizens to adopt preferred behaviors-such as requiring people to actively opt out of an alternative that the government has chosen for them-overlooked much evidence that conflicted with the recommendation that nudges are better for citizens.

 Consider the case of research on the minimum wage: For centuries, people have observed that buyers prefer a lower price to a higher one, all else being equal.
 A meta-analysis of price elasticities for 1,851 products and services from 81 studies, found an average price elasticity across studies of -2.62, with a range from -0.25 to -9.5 (Bijmolt et al. 2005, Table 1).
 Contrast that with the review by Doucouliagos and Stanley (2009, p.
-412) from which they concluded that the price elasticity for low-priced labor services was -0.2 from 1, 474 elasticity estimates.
+412) which concluded from 1,474 elasticity estimates that the price elasticity for low-priced labor services averaged -0.2.

 In recent years, researchers have turned to Internet searches to find prior knowledge.
-Given the enormous pool of academic works available online, it is common to find many that seem promising.
-In our many reviews, however, we have found this to be expensive because, of the papers that seem promising, few provide useful evidence.
+Given the enormous pool of academic works available online, it is common to find many that seem promising based on title s and key words.
+In our many reviews, however, we have found this to be expensive because, few papers provide useful scientific evidence.
 Moreover, many relevant papers are overlooked.
-For example, a search for studies on forecasting methods found that the Social Science Citation Index identified only one-sixth of the papers cited (Armstrong and Pagell 2003).
+For example, a search for studies on forecasting methods found that the Social Science Citation Index identified only one-sixth of the papers eventually cited in Armstrong and Pagell (2003).

 The most effective way to find relevant publications is to ask leading scientists in the area of investigation to suggest relevant experimental papers.
 Use the citations in those papers to find additional papers, and so on, a process referred to as snowballing.
-Additional suggestions on doing meta-analysis are provided in Ones, Viswesvaran, and Schmidt (2017)..
+Additional suggestions on doing meta-analysis are provided in Ones, Viswesvaran, and Schmidt (2017).

-The availability of inexpensive regression analysis software and of "big data" has led researchers to ignore cumulative knowledge on causal relationships, and instead choose variables on the basis of statistically significant correlations in the data.
+Unfortunately, the availability of inexpensive regression analysis and "big data" has led researchers to ignore cumulative knowledge.
+This is being especially serious when it comes to identifying causal factors and the directions of the causal relationships based variables on the statistically significant correlations in the data at hand.
 Armstrong (1970) showed how easy it is to get statistically significant findings from random numbers by using stepwise regression with standard search rules.
 The review in Armstrong (2012b) concludes that variables should not be selected on that basis.
 A review of empirical papers published in the American Economic Review in the 1980s found, unfortunately, that 32 percent used statistical significance tests to select causal variables.
 By the 1990s, the situation was worse, as the proportion had increased to 74 percent (Ziliak and McCloskey 2004).